Major League Baseball Drops Marijuana, Adds Opioids, Cocaine To 'Drugs Of Abuse' List

 "Millions of Americans struggle with substance misuse and need help," ONDCP Director Jim Carroll said in MLB's press release.
 "We applaud the efforts of both Major League Baseball and the Major League Baseball Players Association to prioritize treatment over punishment."

 These changes follow the July 1 death of Los Angeles Angels pitcher Tyler Skaggs, whose autopsy revealed the presence of opioids and alcohol in his body.
-Medical examiner said he choked on his vomit while under the influence of "alcohol, fentanyl and oxycodone intoxication."
+The medical examiner said Skaggs choked on his vomit while under the influence of "alcohol, fentanyl and oxycodone intoxication."

 Planet Money